 Mr. Kirby Underberg presented the Chief Executive Officer’s report to the audience.
 The results of the elections were then announced by Attorney Craig Johnson:

-Mr. Johnson then declared Melissa Cole, Kelly Linneman, and Charlotte Miller elected to the Board of Directors of Chariton Valley Telephone Corporation.
+Mr. Johnson then declared C.F.
+Pagliai, Jr., Mitch Peiffer, and Chris Hayward elected to the Board of Directors of Chariton Valley Telephone Corporation.

 President Gary Scheiderer announced that the balloting administrator, Survey & Ballot Systems, randomly selected the prize drawing winners and that 10 members would receive $1000 and one member would receive the grand prize of $7,000.
 Members who voted were automatically entered in the drawing and did not have to be present at the meeting to win.
 Winners were announced and will also be posted on the Chariton Valley website, www.cvalley.net , and on the Chariton Valley Facebook page.